Incorporating Wordly in Video Systems

 You can display Wordly content on an exterior monitor for your attendee's viewing.
 Wordly can be displayed full-screen or can be overlaid on top of video to provide open subtitles for viewing.

-To customize your subtitling display:
+To customize your subtitle display:

 - Set up the transcription/translation frame that displays the subtitles.
 This feature makes it simple to add video subtitles directly into your production workflow.